WouterDePrins/ccc-swim/README.md

 You will need to run a CRON job to check if it's time to upgrade specific site(s), provided in the 'schedule.json'.

+IMPORTANT: this is WIP so not fully functional.

 ## TODO

 - [x] Authentication toward CCC and token usage